-- Value Method.
+- Property Statements.
+Airlines would file separate property statements with every county.
+Prior to 2006, air carriers' submitted duplicative aircraft fleet information to every county for every location in which they operated.
+The one-stop reporting to a single lead county should have reduced the carriers' administrative burdens.
+However, some airlines may not have filed a consolidated return as the law requires. - Value Method.
 Assessors could use any valid method (cost, income, comparable sales, published market value guides) to determine fair market value, as defined in RTC Section 110. - Uniformity.
-The California Assessors' Association Aircraft Advisory subcommittee could continue to recommend valuation methodologies for all assessors to ensure statewide uniformity.
+The CAA Aircraft Advisory subcommittee could continue to recommend valuation methodologies for all assessors to ensure statewide uniformity.
 Nonetheless, individual assessors still may use different valuation methods, such as trended cost basis or market/comparable sales basis using the Airliner Pricing Guide. - Audits.
-Counties would need to perform, and airlines would endure, multiple audits. - Presumption of Correctness.
+Counties would need to perform multiple audits, which also is burdensome to the airlines. - Presumption of Correctness.
 Only the assessor would enjoy the presumption of correctness in any appeal.
-The burden of proof would rest with the airline challenging assessed values. - 9.
+The burden of proof would rest with the airline challenging assessed values. - 10.
 A codified valuation methodology addresses appraisal process variables.
 Codifying a valuation methodology reduces conflict by specifying which of the many variables to use in the valuation process, such as: - Cost basis (i.e., trended cost, reproduction/replacement cost new less depreciation, historical cost less depreciation) - Trending.
-(The inflation rate benchmark selected to trend historical cost to current cost or eliminating any trending factor.) - Depreciation schedule (i.e., life term selected and method selected such as straight-line depreciation, declining-balance method, or booked depreciation) - Minimum value (i.e., floor percentage or remove any floor) - Functional and economic obsolescence adjustments - Embedded software adjustments - Nontaxable intangible adjustments - Maintenance costs, capitalized addition costs - Market basis: - o Commercial blue book selected (APG, Avitas, or Avmarkinc) - Edition Selected (Winter or Spring) - Blue book application: - o Retail or Wholesale Price, Average, Weighted Average - Fleet Discount (amount, if any, applied) - 10.
+(The inflation rate benchmark selected to trend historical cost to current cost or eliminating any trending factor.) - Depreciation schedule (i.e., life term selected and method selected such as straight-line depreciation, declining-balance method, or booked depreciation) - Minimum value (i.e., floor percentage or remove any floor) - Functional and economic obsolescence adjustments - Embedded software adjustments - Nontaxable intangible adjustments - Maintenance costs, capitalized addition costs - Market basis: - o Commercial blue book selected (APG, Avitas, or Avmarkinc) - Edition Selected (Winter or Spring) - Blue book application: - o Retail or Wholesale Price, Average, Weighted Average - Fleet Discount (amount, if any, applied) - 11.
 This bill will provide more certainty and predictability in the valuation of aircraft for both assessors and commercial air carriers.
-Absent a codified methodology, there is no guarantee that the values determined by each individual county assessor would be the same, higher, or lower than they would be without this bill.
+Absent a codified methodology, the values determined by each individual county assessor may be the same, higher, or lower than they would be without this bill. - 12.
+Technical amendment corrects cross reference error.
+This bill amend RTC Section 1153.5(b)(3) to correct a cross-reference error created when legislation re-lettered subdivision letter designations in RTC Section 441 from (I) to (m). - 13.
+Related legislation.
+Among other things, AB 2622 (Nazarian), as amended May 19, 2016, also proposes to extend the sunset date for the certificated aircraft assessment methodology and lead county system, but for three fiscal years, through fiscal year 2019-120.
+The bill also changes the representative period for measuring aircraft presence in California for value allocation purposes.
+Specifically, it requires the BOE to set the representative period equally from a week or group of weeks in January and July.

-Administrative Costs: The BOE would incur minor absorbable costs to update various publications and the BOE's website.
+Costs: The BOE would incur minor absorbable costs to update various publications and the BOE's website.